Boom Chicago: History

-2013: Boom Chicago moves from their longtime home on the Leidseplein to the (nicer) Rozentheater, where they celebrate 20 years in Amsterdam with The 7 Deadly Dutch Sins.
-The Chicago Social Club continues at the Leidseplein as one of Amsterdam's best club venues.
+2013: Boom Chicago moves from the Leidseplein to the Rozentheater, where they celebrate 20 years in Amsterdam with a show, The 7 Deadly Dutch Sins.
+The Chicago Social Club continues at Leidseplein.

 2013: Nightmare on the Rozengracht runs during October, a 30-minute walk-through haunted house and pop up bar for adults.
-The show Delete Zwarte Piet Niet predicts the uproar and race controversy which would peak this year.
-They are among the first to propose 'roet piet' which later would become the modern compromise.

 2014: To promote What's Up With Those Beards?, Boom Chicago attempts to break the Guinness Book of World Records for most beards in one room.
 They only break the Dutch record.

 2016: For the first ever Dutch Correspondents' Dinner, Boom Chicago's Andrew Moskos and Wilko Terwijn help write the comedy speech for and coach Prime Minister Rutte.
-The political year continues with Angry White Men: Trump Up the Volume capturing and skewering the US election.
+Boom Chicago performs a show called Angry White Men: Trump Up the Volume.

-2017: Becoming just Trump Up the Volume, the show becomes one of the longest running shows at Boom Chicago.
-Boom Chicago renovates their second theater and launches The Upstairs Theater.
+2017: Angry White Men: Trump Up the Volume (now Trump Up the Volume) becomes one of the longest running shows at Boom Chicago.
+Boom Chicago renovates their second theatre and launches The Upstairs Theater.
 Sunday Night Live take residency there and marks the return of long form improv to Boom Chicago.
 Pep Rosenfeld, Greg Shapiro, and director Andrew Moskos present The Year in Search, a video in partnership with Google.

-2018: Andrew Moskos takes over as Artistic Director.
+2018: Andrew Moskos takes over as artistic director.
 The 25th anniversary show Bango! opens in May, starring Tamar Broadbent, Karel Ebergen, Simon Lukacs, Rhys Collier, Cene Hale, Emil Struijker-Boudier, Sacha Hoedemaker and directed by Andrew Moskos.
-The 25th anniversary year peaks on July 14 with two shows at Carre and the release of their book, The 25 Most Important Years in Dutch History.
-The Boom Chicago Academy starts teaching the FA's long-form curriculum.
-Escape Through the Movies, Boom Chicago's latest escape room adventure, opens at the Rozentheater.
+The 25th anniversary year peaks on July 14 with two shows at Carré and the release of their book, The 25 Most Important Years in Dutch History.
+The Boom Chicago Academy begins teaching improvisation to the next generation.Escape Through the Movies, an escape room experience, opens at the Rozentheater.
 Saskia Maas launches InterActing, Boom Chicago's program for teenagers with autism.